Best Fell Running Shoes: Autumn 2023

 £155.00

-The deeper studs of the X-Talon or Mudclaw G260 can be better in very wet or muddy conditions.
-A less aggressive sole like the Mutant will be more comfortable on mixed terrain or for dry summer hill running (see also Trail Running Shoes).
+The deeper studs of the X-Talon or Mutant can be better in very wet or muddy conditions.
+A less aggressive sole like the Speedcross will be more comfortable on mixed terrain or for dry summer hill running (see also Trail Running Shoes).
 Another technical point to look out for is "sticky rubber" (or softer rubber) outsoles, which give good traction on wet rock.

 Newsletter Signup